fortrabbit/help/docs/craft-tune.md

 ## Headless Craft

 By default HTTP responses with content type `text/html`, `text/css` and `text/javascript` are gzipped.
 When you use Craft in headless mode as a GraphQL or REST API, the content type is application/json.
 In the article about [GZIP compression](/gzip-compression) you learn how to enable it for other content types.

+## Craft storage folder

+We found a couple of Craft CMS installations blowing up the storage folder.
+This is often related to plugins and configuration.
+Some search engine bot might try to crawl all pages, causing a faceted search plugin to create gigabytes of template fragments.
+Some other plugin may just write very verbose logs.
+Note that we have a cron to keep the Craft CMS storage folder clean.
+Best, make sure to configure your website to not cause such issues, beside the web storage, such issues have impact on performance.

 ## Troubleshooting